 To shed further light on the differences in the responses over time, and in light of the fact that the IRFs are time-varying, we look at the evolution of the impulse responses at given horizons, 0, 4 and 8 quarters, over time.
 The results are reported in Figures \ref{fig: set_irf_us_cum} and \ref{fig: set_irf_jp_cum} for the U.S. and Japan, respectively.
-In each figure, the panels on the left column report the impact effects of a -25 basis point monetary policy shock at each quarter from 1985q3 till the end of our sample.
-The panels in the middle column have the cumulative impulse responses after a year, while the panels on the right column give the corresponding cumulative responses after two years.
-We discuss each country in turn.
+In each figure, the panels on the left column report the impact effects of a -25 basis point monetary policy shock at each quarter from 1985q3 to the end of our sample.
+The panels in the middle column show the cumulative impulse responses after a year, while the panels on the right column give the corresponding cumulative responses after two years.

+Before discussing each country, it is worth noting that the impact effect of the shock on shadow rates is invariant and non-zero over time in both countries.
+This is because the shadow rates are unrestricted across both ELB and non-ELB regimes.
+By contrast, the responses of short rates vary according to the probability of entering the ELB regime over time.
+When the economy is far above the ELB, the effects on short rates are identical to those on shadow rates.
+As the short rates approach the ELB, the probability that the ELB constraint binds increases, and the average response of short rates diminishes.

-In the U.S. (Figure \ref{fig: set_irf_us_cum}), we see a clear drop in the impact effect of policy during the ELB period relative to the pre-ELB period.
-The relative difference in the effectiveness of policy on both inflation and output on impact is over 20\%.
+Now we discuss each country in turn.
+In the U.S. (Figure \ref{fig: set_irf_us_cum}), we see a drop in the impact effect of policy during the ELB period relative to the pre-ELB period.
+The relative difference in the effectiveness of policy on both inflation and output on impact is over 15 percent.
 For the output gap, this difference remains, and increases one and two years ahead.
 However, the effect on inflation is the reverse: the cumulative effect of UMP on inflation is much stronger one and two years ahead.
 Therefore, UMP in the U.S. seems to have had a delayed but strong effect on inflation, but has been persistently less effective on output than conventional policy.